Lithium Batteries Are Causing Fires at Recycling Plants. Are They Really Environmentally Friendly?

 Lithium Batteries Are Considered the More Environmentally Friendly Option–Are They?

 Lithium-ion batteries power a huge portion of our daily devices.
 They are in our phones, laptops, toys, and even our electric toothbrushes.
 There is a lot of excitement over the possibility of powering cars effectively with lithium batteries instead of fossil fuels.
+And battery-powered lawnmowers and yard tools are also trending upward.

 In general, they have been described as a better option than their previous counterparts, which contained more toxic metals like lead and cadmium.
 They are qualified as non-hazardous waste, and their components (iron, copper, nickel, and cobalt) are considered safe for both incinerators and landfills.